Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 	semyon has a different job perhaps
 	the letter paper is given to evrdant

-rat implies overlord as marus
+rat implies overlord as marcus

 ratronus leaves the room
 	semyon added the letter cont4ents